 Utah Scenic Byway 12, southbound

-Hopefully you’ve brought a good travel camera for your trip, because there’s plenty of beautiful scenery all along this drive!
+Hopefully you’ve brought a good travel camera for your trip, because there’s plenty of beautiful scenery all along the drive from Capitol Reef to Bryce!
 You’ll see red or sandstone rocks jutting out of the landscape, combined with green or even yellows from the aspen trees depending on the time of year you travel.

 We didn’t really know what to expect on this drive, there aren’t many towns or buildings along it, but one of the first that did pop up with a little Flute Shop.

 If you like musical instruments I highly recommend stopping here, it’s filled with hand made flutes that the owner made.
 We got to talk to him and he explained his process and will even let you try to play one.
 I purchased one to take home as a souvenir, and to play during the rest of our roadtrip!
 Thankfully my husband’s ears were not harmed during my flute playing (he was doing the driving), luckily the wooden flutes are not that hard to play at all, and if you have any musical background you’ll figure it out in no time!

 You can find the shop on the left hand side of the road about 5 mins after leaving Torrey, there’s also a motel there.

 Dixie National Forest

 After driving a bit more you’ll be coming up to some overlooks and entering Dixie National Forest.
 The forest is made up of almost 2 million acres, and broken up into 4 sections in southwestern Utah.
 It contains beautiful red rock desert canyons to 11,000 ft. mountains.

 The National Forest gets the name “Dixie” from people who came and settled here from the southern US.
 They called the region “Utah’s Dixie” and the name stuck.
 President Theodore Roosevelt designated the forests as protected during his terms in office; mostly in order to preserve the water quality, as a source of timber, and to help against overgrazing by livestock.